- Undergraduate Students

 Accommodation for International Students

 - The award-winning accommodation includes a wide range of room types.
-Most residences are self-catering but there are a small number of catered accommodation options, and Internet access is provided.
+Most residences are self-catering but there are a small number of catered accommodation options.
+Internet access is provided.

 - International students are spread throughout the halls of residence, rather than clustered together, helping students make British friends along with friends from all over the world.